nya3jp/tast/docs/test_attributes.md

     change, while failures in informational tests are ignored.
     All informational mainline tests are supposed to be promoted to critical tests.
-     * `criticalstaging` - This group will be used to indicate a test is intended on going into "mainline" critical testing.
+     * `group:criticalstaging` - This group will be used to indicate a test is intended on going into "mainline" critical testing.
 This group will be run on all boards/models;
        on ToT only.
 Tests can only remain in this group long enough to gather signal (10 days), after which the owner must promote them into mainline only, or back into